primefaces/primefaces/docs/7_0/core/searchexpression.md

 @next | PrimeFaces | Next sibling.
 @widgetVar(name) | PrimeFaces | Component with given widgetVar.
 @root | PrimeFaces | UIViewRoot instance of the view, can be used to start searching from the root instead the current component.
-@id | PrimeFaces | Used to search components by their id ignoring the component tree structure and naming containers.
+@id(id) | PrimeFaces | Used to search components by their id ignoring the component tree structure and naming containers.

 Consider the following case where ids are used for referencing;